Catholic museum to open in Glasgow on historic site

 Blairs seminary closed in 1986 but the chapel continues to be used as a place of worship.

-The site of the new museum has previously been a social work office, a parish/dance hall and a school will bring all the branches of the Conference together to " promote the presence of the Catholic Church in Scotland at a national level".
+The site of the new museum has previously been a social work office, a parish/dance hall and a school and will bring all the branches of the Conference together to "promote the presence of the Catholic Church in Scotland at a national level".

 "This is an area which has great significance for Irish Catholic immigration in the nineteenth century and especially during the terrible era of the Great Famine, commemorated in a nearby monument to those who suffered during an Gorta Mór.